Hands-On Review: Blackmagic Pocket Cinema 4K

 The functionality out of the box isn’t enough to get you through an entire shoot.
 You will need to buy many LP-E6 batteries or a V-mount battery.

-It’s suggested that you buy a camera cage for other accessories you may need for this camera to fit your functionality needs.
+It’s suggested that you buy a camera cage for other accessories for this camera to fit your functionality needs.

-These accessories can easily add up, which can turn a lot of people off.
-I think the pros of this camera outweigh these cons.
+These accessories can easily add up, which can turn many people off.
+I think the pros of this camera outweigh the cons.

-Check out my article on the best cameras for beginner filmmakers.
+Check out the best cameras for beginner filmmakers.

-Both of these cameras solve a lot of the functionality problems mentioned in this article, so these can be better solutions.
+These cameras solve many of the functionality problems mentioned in this article, so these can be better solutions.
 I have not used either of these cameras, so proceed with caution before purchasing.

-Do I think you should buy this camera in 2023?
-It depends entirely on your needs, and if any of the pros or cons I mentioned fit that mold.
+Do I think you should buy this camera in [year]?
+It depends entirely on your needs and whether any of my mentioned pros or cons fit that mold.

-If you need something like a video camera with good autofocus or image stabilization, you should to other brands.
+If you need a video camera with good autofocus or image stabilization, you should to other brands.

-The Pocket 4K is easy to use and produces high-quality video at an attractive price point.
-I love this camera, but I can also see myself upgrading in the future once something better comes along.
+The Pocket 4K is easy to use and produces high-quality video at an attractive price.
+I love this camera, but I can also see myself upgrading once something better comes.

 I would love to see Blackmagic make an affordable box camera to compete with RED or Panasonic.